FullStaQD/architecture/docs/01_introduction_and_goals.md

 ## Methodology
-To fulfill the requirements and goals of the architecture, we use various state of the art methods, which are also used to design classical software architecture, which includes
+To fulfill the requirements and goals of the reference architecture, we consider several key aspects that are fundamental to the design of modern software architectures:

 - the multitude of perspective of stakeholders and use cases
 - the multitude of abstractions, where most expertise of stakeholders focuses only a specified area
 - the multitude of languages, which are used by the different domain experts  (physicists, software-engineers, mathematicians, ...)
 - the rapid advancement in the quantum eco system

+To address these aspects and continuously validate and refine the reference architecture, we employ a set of state-of-the-art architecture methods:
  <!--  Hier könnte man Paper oder Ergebnisse hinten noch als Spalte in Zukunft Verlinken -->
 | Method  | Description | Reason |
 | ------------- | ------------- | ------------- |